Tzeene1459/ncit-semantic-mapper/README.md

 **Main Classes:**
 - `get_synonyms`: Primary class for synonym finding operations

+### `semantic_retrievers.py`
+Provides semantic matching capabilities for NCIT nodes and PV nodes in the knowledge graph.
+This logic is inspired by the original [SI Tamer](https://github.com/CBIIT/si-tamer) toolset.

+**Key Features:**
+- Turn PV or NCIT term into openAI embedding
+- Match nodes by similarity search using embeddings metadata against the input embedding
+- Retrieve comprehensive node information including all metadata
+- Rank results based on similarity scores

+**Main Classes:**
+- `SemanticSearcher`: Primary class for semantic matching operations for both PVs and NCIT terms

 ### `llm_agent.py`
 LangChain-powered intelligent agent for semantic mapping with AI reasoning.